Guernsey F.C.: Stadium

-The team plays its home games at Footes Lane, a 5,000 capacity multi-use sports facility in St Peter Port, Guernsey.
-The stadium is also used as an athletics track, by the Guernsey Rugby Club and was a venue for the 2003 Island Games.
+The team played its home games at Footes Lane, a 5,000 capacity multi-use sports facility in St Peter Port, Guernsey.
+The stadium is also used as an athletics track, by the Guernsey Rugby Club and was a venue for the 2003 Island Games and 2023 Island Games.

+In 2023, it was announced that Guernsey FC would relocate to a new stadium in 2025 being built at Victoria Avenue, St Peter Port, adjacent to The Track.
+8 years in the planning, the buildings, including a clubhouse with bar and kitchen, and a changing room block, will be next to a new 3G pitch with a 400 seats stadium and terracing behind each goal.
+In July 2024, this was unveiled as Victoria Park with 600 seats and was scheduled to open in March 2025.
+The team played their final match at Footes Lane on March 15, 2025.

 Players

 For the 2011–12 season, the team was composed of players from the seven senior teams of the Guernsey Football Association (GFA).
 The first player officially signed was the Guernsey national side's captain, Sam Cochrane.
 Following this, all twenty members of Guernsey's 2011 Island Games squad which earned a silver medal were signed.
 The club currently operates a squad rotation policy, allowing the players to represent their respective GFA league clubs when called upon.
 Channel Islander-born players are eligible to play for any of the Home Nations.
 Former England international footballer and then GFC President Matt Le Tissier signed up as a player for the 2012–13 season, with his first and only appearance on 24 April 2013.